Frequently Asked Questions

 Once the integration is established, it is available directly from any supported modules within the platform.
 You can safely run attacks and see if the resulting logs that Splunk is ingesting contain relevant identifiers associated with Cymulate actions.
 Cymulate will display the query sent to Splunk and the detailed Splunk response, verifying if Splunk detected relevant events and triggered alerts.

-We encourage you to start with a free trial to understand better the power of Cymulate and the benefits it brings to your security team.
+We encourage you to book a demo to understand better the power of Cymulate and the benefits it brings to your security team.